ubdsgroup/mlcourse-ub/source/syllabus.rst

 .. note::
   * Gradiance quizzes

-    * Will be released every Monday at 9.00 AM EST
+    * Will be released every Wednesday at 9.00 AM EST
-    * Due next Sunday at 11.59 PM EST
+    * Due next Tuesday at 11.59 PM EST
     * Gradiance 0 will not be evaluated (warm up)
-    * Gradiance 6 will be released on March 12 but will be due on March 25
+    * Gradiance 6 will be released on March 11 but will be due on March 24 due to Spring Recess

   * All assignments are electronically due on Wednesdays by 08.59 AM EST through UBLearns.
   * Hard copies of assignment reports will be due in-class on Wednesdays before the end of the class.